 In the initial stages, we will make sure you are fully aware of our process and how it all works and answer any questions or concerns you may have.

-We will then proceed to assign an auction manager that will look after you, update and report back to you throughout the process.
+We will then proceed to assign an auction manager who will look after you, update and report back to you throughout the process.
 We go on to agree the secret reserve price, and we get to work with taking photos, advertising and preparing for future viewings.

 You would then start the legal process (known as the Legal Pack) with a solicitor before the property is live on auction.
 This is done ahead of the auction, as when the auction finishes and the “hammer goes down” legal contracts are exchanged immediately, and the rest of the legal process is completed in 28 days.